pascaldiehm/serializable/README.md

 The given functions will now serialize/deserialize any variable exposed in this way.
 Note that it is also possible to apply some pre-/postprocessing to your variables inside of your `exposed` function.
 (You can even copy a member variable to a local variable, expose the local variable and then copy the local variable back to the member variable).
-Just keep in mind, that the `exposed` function is usually called three times per lifecycle: deserializing, checking and serializing all call `exposed`.
+Just keep in mind, that the `exposed` function is usually called twice per lifecycle: both serializing and deserializing call the `exposed` method.
 (This could be 'fixed' by writing different functions for serializing/deserializing but the library is intentionally built in this way to prevent code duplication).

 If you are planning on serializing and deserializing pointers, you should also override the `unsigned int classID()` method.